North Carolina Central University

 4.3 At least 75 percent of employers of DPD graduates will indicate satisfaction with students’ preparation for employment and job performance at the workplace.

-4.4 At least 75 percent of Site Preceptors of DPD graduates and students in FOOD 4660 and 4710 will indicate satisfaction with students’ preparation for employment and job performance at the practicum.
+4.4 At least 75 percent of Site Preceptors of DPD graduates and students in FOOD 4660 will indicate satisfaction with students’ preparation for employment and job performance at the practicum.

 5.1 Over a five-year period, increase enrollment in the Foods and Nutrition Program by 10 percent.